linstrijdom/GeoHosting-Documentation/docs/src/index.md

 ## Overview

-**GeoSpatialHosting**  is a secure, scalable, and high-performance platform for deploying and managing open-source geospatial tools like [GeoNode](https://geonode.org), [G3W-Suite](https://g3w-suite.readthedocs.io/), and [GeoServer](https://geoserver.org).
+**GeoSpatialHosting (GHS)** is a secure, scalable, and high-performance platform for deploying and managing open-source geospatial tools like [GeoNode](https://geonode.org), [G3W-Suite](https://g3w-suite.readthedocs.io/), and [GeoServer](https://geoserver.org).
 Whether you’re a spatial analyst, developer, NGO, or municipality — GSH lets you focus on your project, not your infrastructure.

 <br>